miharekar/mr-meta-box/README.md

 Great, how do I use it?
 -------
 ###mr meta box IS NOT YET PRODUCTION READY!
-Sorry for all the screaming - I just want to make sure nobody uses this yet cause it is still in **very early development phase**.
+Sorry for all the screaming - I just want to make sure nobody uses this yet cause it is still in **early development phase**.
 But all suggestions, critics, problems you had with the other libraries/plugins,… are already much appreciated and I promise I'll do my best to try make this thing as good as possible - for me and for all the WordPress developer community.

 OK, but what will it look like when it will work?
 -------